tulip-control/tulip-control/doc/install.rst

 To install the python package dependencies, try::

-  $ sudo apt-get install python-numpy python-scipy python-cvxopt python-networkx python-pyparsing
+  $ sudo apt-get install python-numpy python-scipy python-cvxopt python-networkx python-ply

 Optionally packages can be obtained by appending ``python-matplotlib`` etc. to the above command.